-Mike London enters his sixth season at Virginia with a team that returns 11 starters and more than 40 lettermen and a commitment to returning the Cavaliers to postseason play.
-The focus is on finishing after last year's team produced a 5-7 record that included several close losses that could have easily resulted in wins for UVa.
-Having relied on a number of underclassmen on the roster the past two years, London hopes that those talented, and now seasoned players, are ready to turn the corner.
+Mike London enters his sixth season at Virginia with a team that returns 10 starters and more than 40 lettermen and a commitment to returning the Cavaliers to postseason play.
+The focus is on finishing after last year’s team produced a 5-7 record that included several close losses that could have easily resulted in wins for UVa.
+Having relied on a number of underclassmen on the roster the past two years, London hopes that those talented, and now seasoned players, are ready to help the program turn the corner.

 The Cavaliers face one of the nation’s top schedules in 2015 with the season opener at UCLA and early home games against Notre Dame and Boise State in Scott Stadium.
 London preaches to his team that “To be the best, you have to beat the best!” and he has his charges eager to take on the challenging slate.

 Knowing London’s backstory, it is easy to understand why he is so optimistic as well as why his players enjoy and embrace his coaching approach.

 A former Richmond police detective, London’s time in law enforcement dealing with the entire spectrum of human emotions and actions has provided a wealth of experience that he draws on to assist players both on and off the field.
 There are few stressful situations he has not faced - including having a loaded pistol pointed at him and the trigger pulled, only to have the weapon malfunction and not discharge its potentially lethal round.